-Note: the images and projects below were created using Cricut Iron-On Designs which are no longer available.
-But, you can recreate these with DTF transfers!
+Note: The images and projects below were created using Cricut Iron-On Designs, which are no longer available.
+But you can recreate these with DTF transfers using the instructions below.

-DTF Transfers come in a wide variety of designs, and you can custom order them in any design you want!
-These are ready to use right out of the package meaning you don’t have to have a Cricut machine to use them.
+DTF Transfers come in a wide variety of designs, and you can custom-order them in any design you want!
+This means that your iron-on project ideas are endless!
+These are ready to use right out of the package, meaning you don’t have to have a Cricut machine to use them.
 If you do have a Cricut machine, you can, of course, personalize these designs with additional materials.

-I started out by making a quick video explaining all about the product as well as applying one of the designs to wood.
-Yes you can apply iron-on to wood!
+I started by making a quick video explaining all about the product, as well as applying one of the designs to wood.
+Yes, you can apply DTF Transfers to wood!
 Watch the video below to see how!

 Supplies needed:

-- DYF Transfer in the pattern or design of your choice
+- DTF Transfer in the design of your choice

 - Cricut EasyPress or other Heat Press (See why you need an EasyPress here!)